Torsion pairs and 3-fold flops

 \subsection{Acknowledgements}

-Many thanks to Michael Wemyss for his relentless optimism and for patiently watching me triangulate his board week after week; to Jon Woolf, David Ploog, David Pauksztello, and Nathan Broomhead for continued encouragement and eagerness to answer all questions heart fan; to Nick Rekuski for explaining to me why reversed geometric hearts on curves are Artinian (see \cref{rmk:artinNoether-geometrichearts}); to Rachael Boyd, Franco Rota, and Marina Godinho for many helpful conversations; and to Theodoros Papazachariou and Timothy De Deyn for periodic progress--checks which nudged this manuscript to completion.
+Many thanks to Michael Wemyss for his relentless optimism and for patiently watching me triangulate his board week after week; to Wahei Hara for helpful comments on a previous version of this paper; to Jon Woolf, David Ploog, David Pauksztello, and Nathan Broomhead for continued encouragement and eagerness to answer all questions heart fan; to Nick Rekuski for explaining to me why reversed geometric hearts on curves are Artinian (see \cref{rmk:artinNoether-geometrichearts}); to Rachael Boyd, Franco Rota, and Marina Godinho for many helpful conversations; and to Theodoros Papazachariou and Timothy De Deyn for periodic progress--checks which nudged this manuscript to completion.